Native Canadian Chip Corp.

 It also provides young people with experiences in networking.
 “We have to open doors for them so they know what to do,” Lea says.
 “As elders, we have that network that we can pass onto the youth.”

 For Lea, Native Canadian Chip is largely a one-man operation, but he also sources out portions of the business.
 “It’s a lot cheaper to go to businesses that need to diversify,” he says.

-“I rent space from Quick Transfer and Ranger Mayflower I utilize them to haul my product to different distribution centers and so forth,” Lea continues, but notes that it it has been challenging to get distribution and let people know that the company’s products are out there.
+“I rent space from Quick Transfer, and Ranger Mayflower I utilize them to haul my product to different distribution centers and so forth,” Lea continues, but notes that it has been challenging to get distribution and let people know that the company’s products are out there.

 He has coped with this by working with the Asian American Trade Association Council, as well as attending trade shows and community events.
 “You have to get yourself out there,” he says.
 The American Asian Trades Association Council consists of 50,000 members controlling over 80,000 locations across the United States and Puerto Rico.
 Tomahawk Chips are then brought to these members for purchase of Tomahawk Chips into member owned C-stores.

 Lea is proud of what he has accomplished with Native Canadian Chip.
 “The greatest moments are when young people come up to me and say ‘I can do that,’ and I tell them they can, stay in school and work hard,” he says.

 He also has learned lessons from the business.
 “The biggest lesson is to keep working hard,” Lea says.
 “It only takes more work to get bigger and better; never let people tell you can’t do that, just do it.”